End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduced a fully automated, end-to-end framework for multi-agent planning that unifies natural language understanding, dynamic agent orchestration, symbolic reasoning, and plan interpretation.
-Our approach is the first to demonstrate how LLM-based agents can, as part of a single end-to-end pipeline, dynamically create multi-agent workflows, iteratively refine PDDL specifications, and leverage solvers to guarantee cost-optimality.
-By automatically translating resulting plans back into natural language, we further ensure the accessibility, interpretability, and auditability of the outputs.
+We introduce a fully automated, end-to-end multi-agent planning framework that combines natural language understanding, dynamic orchestration, symbolic reasoning, and plan interpretation.
+Our approach enables LLM-based agents to generate workflows, iteratively refine PDDL, and leverage solvers to handle complex planning tasks, with outputs translated back into natural language for interpretability.

-Across benchmarks such as Google Natural Plan, Planbench, Blocksworld, and the Tower of Hanoi, our framework shows clear gains in accuracy and reliability compared to existing baselines.
-These results underscore the importance of combining the generative flexibility of LLMs with the rigour and guarantees of symbolic planning.
-Beyond empirical performance, our framework showcases a novel paradigm for addressing ambiguity, hallucinations, and leveraging asynchronous coordination.

-Looking ahead, our work opens several promising directions.
-Scaling dynamic orchestration to larger agent populations, integrating multimodal inputs, and exploring applications in embodied or real-world robotic systems are natural next steps.
-Additionally, a deeper theoretical analysis of the properties of dynamically generated workflows may provide new insights into the intersection of learning-based orchestration and symbolic guarantees.

-In conclusion, this paper establishes a new direction for planning with LLMs and PDDL in an end-to-end fashion: a practical, interpretable, and formally grounded system that moves the field closer to deploying autonomous agents capable of translating high-level goals into reliable collaborative plans without human intervention.